 Stephen McCarthy, Director of The McCarthy Project.
 Since 2001, Stephen has researched and developed innovative training and skill development techniques specific to sport.
 His clients have accomplished their goals of a higher standard of performance.
-At The McCarthy Project, he has prepared over 10,000 youth, high school, college athletes over a span of 15 years.
-He has trained players who have played the following professional sports: NBA and NHL.
-He has developed over 100 NCAA athletes within the sports of basketball, volleyball, soccer, and hockey.
+At The McCarthy Project, he has prepared over 15,000 youth, high school, college athletes over a span of 16 years.
+He has trained players who have played the following professional sports: NBA, and NHL.
+He has developed over 150 NCAA athletes within the sports of basketball, beach volleyball, soccer, swimming and hockey.
 Past coaching stints include several local high schools, as well as, St. John’s University.
 The McCarthy Project Beach Volleyball Club started in 2014.
 Currently, Stephen is a USAV certified official, a USAV Beach Impact and BCAP I certified volleyball coach, a member of AVCA and JVA, and a coach within the USAV High Performance Beach Program , as well as, a certified personal trainer holding a degree in Liberal Studies from St. Cloud State University.

 Jason Colvin is all about the outdoors, experiential learning and environmental awareness.
 He has been guiding individuals through outdoor leadership adventure trips, challenge courses and environmental education for five years.
 He earned Association of Challenge Course Technology Certification (ACCT) after training in high ropes facilitation and course management.
 He has a B.A. in fine arts and spent two years as a studio artist before breaking through to the world of outdoor learning and adventure.